Surrogacy in California

 Tip:

 Don’t wait until after matching to engage a reproductive attorney.
 The contract must be finalized before medications begin — and attorney availability, negotiation, and notarization take time.
-Build legal steps into your timeline from the start, not as an afterthought.
+Build legal steps into your timeline from the start.

 Same-Sex and LGBTQ+ Protections